-This is useful if initialization code that configures the 68360 SIM exists, but you don't know what its values are.
-In this case, you can use the default configuration, run from reset to execute the initialization code, and synchronize the EMSIM registers to match the 68360 SIM.
+This is useful if initialization code that configures the 68340 SIM exists, but you don't know what its values are.
+In this case, you can use the default configuration, run from reset to execute the initialization code, and synchronize the 68340 SIM registers to match the 68340 SIM.

-To synchronize to the EMSIM registers

-- 1 Choose the Settings→Emulator Config→Information...
-(ALT, S, E, I) command. - 2 Select "Synchronize from emsim regs, copy to '360 registers" from the Synchronize SIM registers list. - 3 Choose the Apply/Results button.

-Synchronization to the EMSIM registers happens automatically each time a break to the monitor from emulation reset occurs; this ensures that the 68360 is prepared to properly access memory when a program is downloaded to the emulator.

-(For HP E3490A Software Probe only.)
-Some registers can only be written once after processor reset.
+To synchronize to the EMSIM registers 1 Choose the Settings $\rightarrow$ Emulator Config $\rightarrow$ Information (ALT, S, E, I) command.
+2 Select "sync from cf_sim registers & copy to M68340 regs" from the Synchronize SIM registers list.
+3 Choose the Apply/Results button.
+The contents of the EMSIM registers are copied to the 68340 SIM registers.
+The contents of the cf_mbar register must be valid (that is, its least significant bit should be 1).
+Synchronization to the emulator configuration registers happens automatically each time a break to the monitor from emulation reset occurs; this ensures that the 68340 is prepared to properly access memory when a program is downloaded to the emulator.
+Note (HP E3490A Software Probe only) Some registers can only be written once after processor reset.
 If you set the EMSIM values, then reset and break, the EMSIM values will be written to the SIM registers.
 If your initialization code then attempts to write to one of the "write once after reset" registers, the writes will fail.
-In this case, you must use the Execution→Run...From Reset command to correctly execute the initialization code.
+In this case, you must use the Execution $\rightarrow$ RunFrom Reset command to correctly execute the initialization code.